-- 2.1 The Ipswich Local Plan consists of development plan documents (DPDs) and saved 1997 Ipswich Local Plan policies, supported by policies maps.
-The DPDs for Ipswich are the adopted Core Strategy and Policies development plan document and the draft review, and this draft Site Allocations and Policies (incorporating IP-One Area action Plan) development plan document.
-Saved 1997 Local Plan Policies also form part of the Local Plan until such time as they are replaced through this Site Allocations plan.
-In addition to the Local Plan, there are other planning documents for Ipswich: - Supplementary Planning Documents for example the Local List (Buildings of Townscape Interest) and Ipswich Garden Suburb supplementary planning documents; and - Supporting documents: the Statement of Community Involvement Review March 2014, Local Development Scheme, Supplementary Guidance, draft Community Infrastructure Levy (CIL) Charging Schedule and Authority Monitoring Report. - 2.2 The Council's Core Strategy and Policies development plan document (hereafter referred to as the 'Core Strategy') was the first component of the new Ipswich Local Plan (formerly the Local Development Framework) to reach adoption, in December 2011.
-It is currently under review.
-The Core Strategy review sets out a Borough-wide growth strategy up to 2031 in terms of numbers of homes and jobs needed and also the spatial distribution of growth.
-The Core Strategy review favours brownfield development early in the plan period, in order to maintain the momentum of urban regeneration around the Waterfront.
+- 2.1 The Ipswich Local Plan consists of two development plan documents (DPDs), supported by policies maps.
+The DPDs for Ipswich are the adopted Core Strategy and Policies Development Plan Document Review and the adopted Site Allocations and Policies (incorporating IP-One Area Action Plan) Development Plan Document.
+In addition to the Local Plan, there are other planning documents for Ipswich: - Supplementary Planning Documents for example the Local List (Buildings of Townscape Interest) and Ipswich Garden Suburb supplementary planning documents; and - Supporting documents: the Statement of Community Involvement Review March 2014, Local Development Scheme, Supplementary Guidance, draft Community Infrastructure Levy (CIL) Charging Schedule and Authority Monitoring Report. - 2.2 The Council's Core Strategy and Policies Development Plan Document Review sets out a Borough-wide growth strategy up to 2031 in terms of numbers of homes and jobs needed and also the spatial distribution of growth.
+The Core Strategy Review favours brownfield development early in the plan period, in order to maintain the momentum of urban regeneration around the Waterfront.
 Greenfield development becomes progressively more significant throughout the plan period.
-The Core Strategy review identifies the Northern Fringe of Ipswich (known as the Ipswich Garden Suburb) as the main area for housing growth on greenfield land. - 2.3 This draft Site Allocations plan provides the detailed policies, which give effect to certain strategic policies of the Core Strategy, including policies CS7 (housing) and CS13 (employment).
-However, it is no longer the case that the Site Allocations plan is required to be in general conformity with the Core Strategy.
-Indeed, the Site Allocations plan may revise and supersede certain detailed aspects of the Core Strategy in order to respond to changes in national planning policy or updated evidence.
-Where this is the case, it will be clearly stated in the reasoned justification.
-The two development plan documents together will form the Ipswich development plan when the draft Site Allocations plan reaches adoption.
-Proposed development will be assessed against all relevant policies contained within this plan, the Core Strategy and Policies Development Plan Document and any other relevant adopted plan.
-In particular, in bringing forward the allocated sites consideration must be given to the relevant requirements of policies contained in the Core Strategy and Policies Development Plan Document. - 2.4 The Core Strategy is currently under review with a focus on reassessing the need for homes and jobs, taking into account current and projected economic conditions and demographic change.
-The draft Core Strategy review provides the context for this Site Allocations Plan.
-Details of the plan are available on the Council's website. - 2.5 The national context for the Ipswich Local Plan is provided by the National Planning Policy Framework (NPPF).
+The Core Strategy Review identifies the Northern Fringe of Ipswich (known as the Ipswich Garden Suburb) as the main area for housing growth on greenfield land. - 2.3 This Site Allocations Plan provides the detailed policies, which give effect to certain strategic policies of the Core Strategy, including policies CS7 (housing) and CS13 (employment).
+The two development plan documents together form the Ipswich development plan.
+Proposed development will be assessed against all relevant policies contained within this plan and the Core Strategy and Policies Development Plan Document Review and any other relevant adopted plan.
+In particular, in bringing forward the allocated sites consideration must be given to the relevant requirements of policies contained in the Core Strategy and Policies Development Plan Document Review. - 2.4 The national context for the Ipswich Local Plan is provided by the National Planning Policy Framework (NPPF).
 It was published in March 2012 and replaced many, though not all, previous Planning Policy Guidance Notes and Planning Policy Statements.
-One of the tests of soundness for development plan documents is consistency with the policies in the NPPF.

-2.6 The Site Allocations plan incorporates the IP-One Area Action Plan, which was previously consulted upon in 2008 as a separate stand-alone development plan document within the Ipswich Local Plan.
-Core Strategy policy CS3 commits the Council to preparing the Area Action Plan to implement the spatial strategy of urban renaissance.
-Therefore the key elements of the IP-One Area Action Plan have been incorporated into this Site Allocations plan.
-The area covered by IP-One is indicated on the map It includes areas known as the Waterfront, Ipswich Village, the Education Quarter and the town centre.
+One of the tests of soundness for development plan documents is consistency with the policies in the NPPF2. - 2.5 The Site Allocations Plan incorporates the IP-One Area Action Plan, which was previously consulted upon in 2008 as a separate stand-alone development plan document within the Ipswich Local Plan.
+Core Strategy Review policy CS3 commits the Council to preparing the Area Action Plan to implement the spatial strategy of urban renaissance.
+Therefore the key elements of the IP-One Area Action Plan have been incorporated into this Site Allocations Plan.
+The area covered by IP-One is indicated on the map below.
+It includes areas known as the Waterfront, Ipswich Village, the Education Quarter and the town centre.
 It was defined as an area where significant change is expected during the plan period.
 Policies applying within the IP-One area and the boundaries of the areas referred to above are shown on an IP-One inset policies map.